 Next time we’re in Toronto, we want to try some other Chinatown delicacies such as the Hong Kong style meats hanging in the windows.

 Not to mention the eclectic produce selection.

-Koreatown is another happening neighborhood.
+Koreatown is another happening neighborhood and a must visit for anybody who loves Korean food.
 While there, we took a beverage break.

 Little India is a bit more off the beaten track.
 While there, we made a food pit stop.

 Unlike Toronto’s colorful, eclectic Kensington Market, the St. Lawrence Market is enclosed in two buildings.
 The south building has lots of food shops and casual eateries.
 The north building hosts a weekly farmer’s market each Saturday.

 The St. Lawrence Market is old, dating back to 1803, and has lots of interesting local foods.
 There’s plenty of peameal bacon – Toronto’s unique contribution to the global pork spectrum.

 We tried this Toronto staple on a sandwich at the Carousel Bakery.